-The team consulted with local Deaf and hearing impaired groups to ensure technologies such as the latest Bluetooth and Wi-Fi were installed for hearing devices, along with an extensive hearing loop on all three levels.
+The team is consulting with local Deaf and hearing impaired groups to ensure the latest technologies such as new Bluetooth and Wi-Fi are installed, along with an extensive hearing loop.

 Isaac Theatre Royal's accessibility also includes a redeveloped website with clear, detailed and easy-to-find accessibility information.